kworam/ProcScript/README.md

 		}
 	}

-Then write the looping Proc so it calls another Proc with its own _catch and _finally block functions.
+then put the _catch and _finally in an inner, non-loop Proc and call it from an outer loop Proc.

 Procs can call other Procs
 -----------------------------------

 When the return value of a block function is a Proc instance, ProcScript runs that Proc Instance and passes its results to the next block function.
-This allows you to chain Procs together and create Proc call stacks just as you could chain regular JavaScript functions together into call stacks.
+This allows you to chain Procs together into Proc call stacks just as you could chain regular JavaScript functions together into call stacks.

 Here is a simple example:

     var ProcCallsProc = PS.defineProc({